 The Park Street poorhouse buildings no longer exist.

-In around 1903, Dalziel left the Combination and erected its own new poorhouse.
-The Combination then changed its name to the Omoa Combination and erected a new poorhouse at a site on Bellside Road near Omoa (now Cleland) railway station.
+In around 1903, the Cambusnethan Combination was renamed the Motherwell Combination.
+Not long afterwards, Dalziel left the Combination and erected its own new poorhouse.
+The Motherwell Combination then changed its name again to become the Omoa Combination and erected a new poorhouse at a site on Bellside Road near Omoa (now Cleland) railway station.
 The poorhouse was designed by Mr A Cullen of Hamilton and used a pavilion plan layout.
 Its location and layout are shown on the 1913 map below.

 A receiving block was located near the entrance gate.

 A central administrative block was connected by covered ways to pairs of two-storey pavilions, with males placed at one side and females at the other.
 On the ground floor of each pavilion were dayrooms and a ward for the aged and infirm, while the upper floor was divided into two 10-bed dormitories.

 A separate hospital complex was located at the north-east of the main building.
 Its central block contained staff rooms, kitchen, maternity and labour wards.
 To each side were single-storey male and female ward pavilions, each divided into three wards.
 The male pavilion had a total of 24 beds, while the female had 18 beds.

 Other buildings on the site included a laundry and disinfector, and cottages for married couples.

 The poorhouse site is now occupied by Cleland Hospital which provides geriatric care.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.